Deaf and hard of hearing - school children

-Students with a hearing impairment, as well as their parents and teachers, can make use of specialist support services and resources.
+Students with hearing loss, as well as their parents and teachers, can make use of specialist support services and resources.
 These are available from the age of diagnosis to the end of high school.

-Individual amplification devices, such as hearing aids are available through Australian Hearing until the age of 26.
+Individual amplification devices, such as hearing aids are available through Hearing Australia until the age of 26.

 Arranging support services

-- The school principal fills in a referral form and gets parent consent.
+- The school consults with Student Support Services, fills in a referral form and gets parent or guardian consent.

-- The local education office advises parents when they receive the referral.
+- The local education office advises parents or guardians when they receive the referral.

 - The nominated support service contacts the school to arrange the services needed.

-- The school develops a Negotiated Education Plan (NEP) with input from parents, the audiologist and the special educator (hearing).
+- The school develops a learning plan with input from the student, their parents or guardians, allied health professionals and a special educator (hearing).
 This details the support required and the responsibilities of each party.

 Schools for the deaf and hard of hearing

 There are a range of services for children and students with hearing loss, including several schools with specialised programs for those with significant hearing loss.